learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 Kubernetes was designed to **abstract the size of nodes** and to seamlessly **move components between nodes**.
 This makes it the perfect candidate to work with **spot instances**.
 A cluster built on top of spot instances will **scarcely be less reliable** than a cluster built on reserved virtual machines.
 When shopping for nodes for your Kubernetes cluster, reliability should not be your primary concern.
 You should focus on **cheap memory and CPU**!
 This echoes one of the key founding principle at Google: **You don't need reliable hardware with good enough software!**

-But remember that running your applications on Kubernetes doesn’t make them horizontally scalable.
+But remember that **running your applications on Kubernetes doesn’t make them horizontally scalable**.
 It is your **duty** to ensure that multiple copies of the application can run at the same time and can gracefully be shut down without dropping connections.
 More importantly, it is **critical that you actively test your availability**.

 Choosing spot instances will force you to practice some degree of **chaos engineering whilst slashing your bill**.
 If you are not on that Bandwagon you should try it now!